Metric uniformization of morphisms of Berkovich curves: Radial morphisms between open discs

-To prove (ii) we consider a $p$-Sylow subgroup $H$ of $\Gal(Y/X)$.
-Since $Y/H$ is a finite image of an open disc, it is an open disc, and by the first claim either $Y/H=X$ or $p$ divides the degree of $Y/H$ over $X$.
-The second case is impossible, hence $Y/H=X$ and we obtain that $\Gal(Y/X)=H$ is a $p$-group. \end{proof}
+(ii) Consider a $p$-Sylow subgroup $H$ of $\Gal(Y/X)$.
+The quotient $Y/H$ is a closed disc by Remark~\ref{imagerem}(i) below (we postpone it to Section~\ref{radsec} for expositional reasons).
+By part (i), the degree $|G/H|$ of the \'etale morphism $Y/H\to X$ is either 1 or divisible by $p$.
+The second case is impossible, hence $Y/H=X$ and $d=|H|\in p^\bfN$. \end{proof}